troperville

 • Sonic the Hedgehog was considered a subversion at its release; Sonic could attack an enemy from any angle, so long as Sonic was rolled into a ball and was not aiming at spikes - but simply landing on an enemy if he wasn't curled up would cause contact damage as if he'd just walked straight into the baddie.
 In later games Sonic picked up the dash attack, giving him even more options (and throwing him into the spikes if you didn't watch it).

 • Sonic Advance threw a few people off this way.
-Sonic, Tails and Knuckles all still defaulted to rolling into a ball mid-jump, allowing for the traditional "stomp" on top of their other abilities, but Amy would suffer Collision Damage if another attack wasn't used in conjunction with the jump.
+Sonic, Tails, and Knuckles all still default to rolling into a ball mid-jump, allowing for the traditional "stomp" on top of their other abilities, but Amy doesn't curl into a ball and will suffer Collision Damage if she doesn't swing her hammer in conjunction with the jump.

 • The vast majority of the bosses in each of the Sonic series do leave their head as the only open spot.

-• Similar to the Commander Keen example, Mega Man 2 (that's Roman numeral II for the Game Boy game, as opposed to Arabic numeral 2 for the NES game) featured the Sakugarne, a sort of a pogo-jackhammer-thing which allowed you to damage enemies by jumping on them.
-Its only purpose was to force you to fight the final boss in a weird way.
+• Mega Man II (that's Roman numeral II for the Game Boy game, as opposed to Arabic numeral 2 for the NES game) features the Sakugarne, a sort of a pogo-jackhammer-thing which allows you to damage enemies by jumping on them.
+Its only purpose is to force you to fight the final boss in a weird way.

-• Kirby CAN cause falling damage...but only if he falls from a great enough height, or uses the Stone power.
+• Kirby can cause falling damage... but only if he falls from a great enough height, or uses the Stone power from above to turn into a heavy object.

 • DuckTales for the NES has Scrooge bouncing off of enemies with his cane.
 It is, in fact, very effective in-game.
 More so than his golf swing.